Sassi's olive greenbul

 Sassi's olive greenbul (Phyllastrephus lorenzi) is a songbird in the bulbul family, Pycnonotidae.

-It is found in north-eastern and eastern Democratic Republic of the Congo and Uganda.
+It is found in north-eastern and eastern Democratic Republic of the Congo and in Uganda.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
 While it was formerly assessed as Near threatened and its population is decreasing due to habitat loss, it is now considered a species of Least concern by the IUCN.

 Taxonomy and systematics

 Formerly, some authorities considered Sassi's olive greenbul to be a subspecies of the icterine greenbul.
 The scientific name commemorates the Austrian zoologist Ludwig Lorenz von Liburnau.
 Alternate names for Sassi's olive greenbul include Lorenz's greenbul, Sassi's bulbul and Sassi's greenbul.